• Skip to primary navigation

 So let us see in detail how to cook red lentils on stove top or instant pot.

-We can easily cook red lentils or masoor dal using the ingredients and following the step by step instructions here.
+We can easily cook red lentils using the ingredients and following the step by step instructions here.

 for easy red lentil dal soup (optional):